|Squarespace standout features|

 - Tools for e-commerce: With Squarespace’s flexible settings, handy integrations, and good marketing tools, I found it especially useful for managing e-commerce businesses.

-- Great customer support: I like that Squarespace offers a live chat and email feature for all of its plans, ensuring that newbies and pros alike can get their questions answered quickly.
+- Great customer support: I like that Squarespace offers a live chat and email feature for all of its plans, ensuring that newbies and pros alike can answer their questions quickly.
 Squarespace has an extensive help center with FAQs, tutorials, guides, and videos.

-- Templates: Squarespace has a great selection of over 110 templates for all kinds of websites, such as online stores, local businesses, and home decor.
-You can edit the templates in real time with a drag-and-drop editor, and you can switch between mobile and desktop views to ensure your site looks great on any device.
+- Templates: Squarespace has a great selection of over 110 templates for websites, such as online stores, local businesses, and home decor.
+You can edit the templates in real time with a drag-and-drop editor and switch between mobile and desktop views to ensure your site looks great on any device.

 - Lack of SEO features: Although Squarespace offers SEO features such as page titles, descriptions, sitemaps, and alt text, it lacks many additional features WordPress offers, including good SEO plug-ins.
 Despite this, I found it offers enough features to create a blog and rank it.
 However, WordPress probably offers the most benefits.